The Virtuous City Vision: A National Platform for Gaza’s Governance and Renewal

 This framework does not constitute annexation or recognition of Israeli sovereignty in the West Bank.
 It is a regulatory and financial mechanism designed to impose parity, transparency, and legal restraint while maintaining the political status quo pending a final peace agreement.

-Distribution from the Trust to the benefit of Palestine will be managed by a member of the Coalition for Canaan, the Reconstruction Custodian if selected, once expectations set by the coalition are met by a reformed Palestinian Authority.
+Distribution from the Trust to the benefit of Palestine will be managed by a member of the Coalition for Canaan, the Reconstruction Custodian, if selected, once expectations set by the coalition are met by a reformed Palestinian Authority.

 Path to Statehood and Normalization

 As Gaza’s redevelopment advances and meaningful reform of the Palestinian Authority is carried out, the conditions will be created for a credible pathway to Palestinian self-determination and statehood, in accordance with the two-state solution.
-The Coalition for Canaan may assist and provide services to both the Palestinian and Israeli nations during this transition, ensuring stability, reconstruction, and regional integration as both peoples move toward peaceful coexistence.
+The Coalition for Canaan will assist and provide services to both the Palestinian and Israeli nations during this transition, ensuring stability, reconstruction, and regional integration as both peoples move toward peaceful coexistence.

 Coalition Continuity and Evolution